tdely/kimaiinstall/README.md

 5. Create MySQL user and database for Kimai

 You will be prompted for a root password during the MySQL installation, you must repeat the root password prior to MySQL user and database creation.

+After the script has successfully finished, browse to the Kimai application and proceed with the installation through the Kimai installation wizard.